Who we are

 1108 Quezon City

-We also acknowledge Maricel de Jesus from the Philippines who designed and laid out the Ecojesuit logo and favicon, Victoria Abad from Colombia for the earlier assistance in the Spanish translation, Emmanuel Sambale from ESSC who assisted in the initial lay-out of Ecojesuit, and previous colleagues in JESC such as Luis Santiago Cano.
+We also acknowledge Maricel de Jesus from the Philippines who designed and laid out the Ecojesuit logo and favicon and Emmanuel Sambale who assisted in the initial lay-out and Victoria Abad from Colombia for the earlier assistance in the Spanish translation.
+José Ignacio García SJ and Paula Sendín Rodríguez greatly assisted in sustaining Ecojesuit online from the beginning and continue to do so even as they moved to other work.
 We are grateful for, and encouraged by, their support.

 Copyright and license

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution 3.0 Unported License (CC BY-NC 3.0).

 Some material is not being made available under the terms of this license.
 These are:

 - Third-Party material that is being used under fair use or with permission (such as third-party databases, photos, videos, etc.).